mleary/learylib/README.md

   - Create a xarignan presentation template
   - Create Rmarkdown template
-  - Clean up ggplot theme, maybe create a color pallette
+  - Clean up ggplot theme, maybe create a color palette
   - Explore pkgdown, usethis, etc., for additional capabilities
   - Learn about package builds and checks | confirm how to make sure README.md is updated from README.RMD, pkgdown docs are updated, etc.